uPortal-Attic/uportal-app-framework/docs/releasing.md

 ### Release steps

+#### Finalize documentation

+Before cutting the release, do what you can to square away the documentation for the release.
+The documentation is in the `docs` folder right in the codebase and they'll be tagged and available for download with the code, so it's better to square it away before tagging and releasing rather than having errata not included with the release.

 #### Node release

 + Update the npm package by running `npm version <update_type>` where <update_type> is based on the selection above: patch, minor, or major.
 This will: change the version in `package.json`, commit that (locally), and make a tag in the format `vx.y.z`.
 Read more about that [on npm docs](https://docs.npmjs.com/getting-started/publishing-npm-packages#updating-the-package).